-Public Relations Directors: These professionals provide leadership, especially in the creation and distribution of the materials for communications that form the organization’s public image.
+Public Relations Managers: These professionals provide leadership, especially in the creation and distribution of the materials for communications that form the organization’s public image.
 They manage these things to exude a positive image of the organization.
 Sometimes, they help and supervise other professionals to help them accomplish their goals.

 Digital Strategists: Digital strategists manage the creation of digital content.
 They see that the organization’s content is ready for release and then promote these on digital media platforms like websites or social media channels.
 Most of the time, they serve as project managers, focusing on the complex goal of improving brand awareness, loyalty, and engagement as part of their duties.

 Key Point: Online bachelor’s programs in strategic communications will position graduates to be competitive in the job market.
 Strong communication skills and practical experience in areas like social media, digital marketing, journalism, and public relations can lead to lucrative positions in sought after careers.

 One of the best additions to your degree is obtaining strategic communication certifications to improve or prove your professional expertise and dedication to the field.
 Certifications demonstrate your proficiency in particular strategic communication fields.
 They show that you have put in the time and effort to expand your expertise in a specific area, which increases your appeal to potential employers or customers.